equant/RetroBridgeBBS/README.md

 # What is it?

-_This software is still in development, not everything is implemented!_
+_This software is still in development, not everything is implemented, but it is useful as is._

 This software will help you transfer software to your classic Macintosh (e.g.
 MacOS System 6, 7, 68k Macs, etc) using the serial port.
 Very simply, this